netsec-ethz/scion-tutorials/content/apps/remote_sig.md

 " %}

 {% include alert type="Hint" content="
-Apart from the traffic rules `sig.json` file, there is the a `toml` config file where stuff like loggin (default logs to `/var/log/scion/sig.log`) and the name of the tunnel interface can be defined.
+Apart from the traffic rules `sig.json` file, there is a `toml` configuration file where things like log levels, connection to sciond, and the name of the tunnel interface can be defined.
 The default `/etc/scion/sig.toml` installed with the `scion-sig` package should work in most cases.
-Run `sig --help-config` for the available options.
+Run `sig --help-config` for information about the available options.
 " %}

 ## Configuring Routing